mkosir/typescript-style-guide/README.md

 ## TLDR

-- **Code is organized and grouped by feature.** Collocate code as close as possible to where it's relevant.
+- **Code is organized and grouped by feature.** Collocate code as close as possible to where it's relevant.→
 - Strive for data immutability. &#10549;
 - Strive for data immutability. &#10609;
 - Strive for functions to be pure, stateless and have single responsibility. &#8628;